symbol/symbol-docs/source/concepts/transaction.rst

 If valid, the transaction reaches the network with an ``unconfirmed`` status.

-.. note:: Never rely on a transaction which has the state unconfirmed.
+.. note:: Never rely on a transaction which has an unconfirmed state.
 It is not clear if it will get included in a block.

 The transaction is ``confirmed`` once it is included in a :doc:`block <block>`.
 In case of a transfer transaction, the transaction gets processed and the amount stated gets transferred from the sender's account to the recipient's account.
 Additionally, the transaction fee is deducted from the sender's account.